deepak4566/Robotshop/README.md

-# 12 microservices Deployment on AWS EKS using Helm and push to artifact hub
+# 12 microservices Deployment on AWS EKS using Helm

 This application  is a sample microservice application you can use as a sandbox to test and learn containerised application orchestration and monitoring techniques.
 It is not intended to be a comprehensive reference example of how to write a microservices application, although you will better understand some of those concepts by playing with this application .
 To be clear, the error handling is patchy and there is not any security built into the application.